wp-plugins/cm-answers/readme.txt

 == Frequently Asked Questions ==

 = How can I customize look&feel? =
+The template file used to display the
+Cm-Answers  is located in wp-content/plugins/cm-answers/views/frontend To modify it, do two things:

+    Create a folder called CMA inside of your currently active theme’s directory.
+    Copy All php files including folders to the new folder created in 1 in the same structure.

+Once you have created the CMA directory and copied the files over, you can make any change you wish to the files and your changes will be reflected in the way cm-answers looks.

-In your template create a directory "CMA".
-Inside you can place a structure similar to the one inside "cm-answers/views/frontend/".
-If the file can be found in your template directory, then it will have a priority.
+You may decide also to copy only part of the files, only if a file can be found in your template directory, then it will have a priority.
 Otherwise, the default from plugin directory will be used.

+Remmeber for check when new versions are released for changes in the files stracture

 == Screenshots ==